LacunaOmnibus/MontyLacuna/doc/scripts/assign_spies.rst

 Assign only 20 spies on Earth to Counter Espionage::

     >>> python bin/assign_spies.py --num 20 Earth counter

-    See the section below on Task Abbreviations for an explanation on why we can get away with just using 'counter' for the task name.

 Assign only your 20 highest-level spies on Earth to Counter Espionage::